eiab30p/OracleConnection/PonyORM_example/README.md

 * select_by_sql()
 * get_by_sql()

-There isn't a diffirece between the two but the query will NOT return an object but alist of entity instances.
+There isn't a difference between the two but the query will NOT return an object but a list of entity instances.

-You can also make this pythonic when it comes to paramaters.
-Below is an exampel of this
+You can also make this pythonic when it comes to parameters.
+Below is an example of this

 ```python
 Product.select_by_sql("SELECT * FROM Product WHERE price > $x OR price = $( y * 2)", globals={'x':100}, locals={'y':200})
 ```

 Variable and more complex expressions specified after the $ sign, will be automatically calculated and transferred into the query as parameters, which makes SQL-Injections impossible.
-Ony automatically replaces $x in the query string with "?", "%S" or with other paramstyle, used in your database.
+Ony automatically replaces $x in the query string with "?", "%S" or with other param style, used in your database.

-If you need to use the $ sign in the query (for eample, in the name of a syustem table), you have write two $ signs in succession: $
+If you need to use the $ sign in the query (for example, in the name of a system table), you have write two $ signs in succession: $

 ## Inheritance (Don't Use unless you Fully understand it)

 Working with PonyORM I tried to use inheritance like I did for base in SQLAlchemy.
-Unfortunently, it works in simple cases.
-For PonyORM, when using inheratance it creates one table for that inheratance, which isn't right when thinking of creating a database or how a database should be made.
+Unfortunately, it works in simple cases.
+For PonyORM, when using inheritance it creates one table for that inheritance, which isn't right when thinking of creating a database or how a database should be made.
 PonyORM claims this is faster but than creating joins and relationships but it is not easier and harder to create joins where you need them just like the example user in this file.

 ## PonyORM Entity Attribute Types

-For pony unlike SQLAlchemy you will need to import additional libraries for your attribute as you can see in the code for Date and Deciaml.
+For pony unlike SQLAlchemy you will need to import additional libraries for your attribute as you can see in the code for Date and Decimal.
 Below are a possibly list of attributes that can be used.

 * str
 * unicode